 6 Ideas To Help You Become the Manager You’ve Always Wanted To Be

 Congratulations!
-You’ve finally landed the opportunity to lead your own team.
-That’s really exciting and probably a little scary.
+You’ve finally landed the opportunity to lead your team.
+That’s exciting and probably a little scary.
 You’re responsible for the quality of work, effectiveness, and growth of a team.
-Plus, you now have to navigate new territories, including hiring, professional development, dealing with turnover, and more.
+You now have to navigate new territories, including hiring, professional development, turnover, and more.

 1. Observe before introducing your agenda.

-Whether you’re heading to a leadership meeting or leading your first team meeting as a manager, you’ll want to start by observing your colleagues and direct reports.
-Observation is a critical and often underrated managerial skill – one that is common amongst influential leaders.
+Whether heading to a leadership meeting or leading your first team meeting as a manager, you’ll want to start by observing your colleagues and direct reports.
+Observation is a critical and often underrated managerial skill – one that is common among influential leaders.

 Suppose you intend to introduce or push a new process or structure without observing how others perceive your words and actions.
-In that case, you’ll probably miss clues about how the teams are currently working together.
+In that case, you’ll probably miss clues about how the teams work together.
 However, observation will allow you to see the current level of trust and can help you form a plan that’s best for your team.